colin-gourlay/sundown-sessions/src/content/releases/m/moby-grape/moby-grape/index.md

 ---
 ## About

-Moby Grape is the self-titled debut studio album by San Francisco psychedelic rock band Moby Grape, released on Columbia Records in 1967.
+Despite its commercial failure at the time, *Moby Grape* is now regarded as one of the finest debut albums of the psychedelic era.

 The album is remarkable for its consistent quality, with five strong songwriters contributing across a blend of folk, country, blues, and psychedelia.
-Despite its commercial failure at the time, it is now regarded as one of the finest debut albums of the psychedelic era.